KasperFyhn/generative-ai-course/Skills/Follow-up prompting.md

 # Follow-Up Prompting

-## Importance of Follow-Up Prompting
 Effectively interacting with a GAI extends beyond the initial prompt.
-Mastering follow-up prompting is crucial for refining responses, correcting misunderstandings, and delving deeper into specific aspects of a prompt.
+Mastering follow-up prompting can help you in refining responses, correcting misunderstandings, and delving deeper into specific aspects of a prompt.

-When engaging with a GAI, understanding how to guide the conversation through strategic follow-up prompts enhances the precision and relevance of the generated information.
+Understanding how to guide the conversation through strategic follow-up prompts enhances the precision and relevance of the generated information.

 ## Examples